 Transformation and culture shift begin with us.
-The culture that has been internalized and normalized by organizations throughout our U.S. society - from government to non-profits and even some grass roots organizations - was created by white, wealthy, Christian, cis-gender, non-disabled men coming from Europe who wanted to protect their place within hierarchy and empire.
+The culture that has been internalized and normalized by organizations throughout our U.S. society - from government to non-profits and even some grass roots organizations - was created by white, wealthy, Christian, cis-gender, straight, nondisabled men coming from Europe who wanted to protect their place within hierarchy and empire.
 Because of that, particular patterns in our organizational cultures are rooted in white supremacy, colonialism, classism, Christian hegemony, sexism, heterosexism, physical ableism, mental health oppression, all of the above or other systems of oppression.
-These are the systems that those early creators of organizations of all kinds, including government, depended on to maintain their power over resources and other people, and dominate society.
+These are the systems that those early creators of organizations of all kinds, including government and non-profits, depended on to maintain their power over resources and other people, and dominate society.

-These patterns exist today within our institutions as norms, behaviors and practices that are consciously or unconsciously valued even as they disconnect us from the resilient and liberatory ways of being and doing that our many diverse human cultures have relied on to thrive for millennia.
+These patterns exist today within our institutions and organizations as norms, behaviors and practices that are consciously or unconsciously valued even as they disconnect us from the resilient and liberatory ways of being and doing that our many diverse human cultures have relied on to thrive for millennia.
 These patterns are so woven into the culture of our organizations and so tied to notions of success and the ability to survive that all of us, regardless of our agent and target positionalities, have learned to perform and perpetuate them in order to "achieve" and "succeed," or to merely survive.
-By recognizing and learning to interrupt these patterns in a holistic way - within ourselves, within our teams and throughout our organizations - we create a relational culture that is fertile soil for our collective care, health, wellbeing, creativity, power and coliberation.
+By recognizing and learning to interrupt these patterns in a holistic way - within ourselves, within our teams and throughout our organizations - we can create a relational culture that is fertile soil for our collective care, health, wellbeing, creativity, power and coliberation.
 A soil that supports the reality of the interdependence of all living systems.
 A soil that allows us to truly be servants of the public good.

-Those who are most targeted by white supremacy and those who have the least positional authority are often those expected to carry out the labor (emotional, physical, intellectual, spiritual) of interrupting these patterns.
-In other words, there is a greater risk associated with interrupting these patterns for Black, Indigenous and People of Color (BIPOC), especially those living other targeted identities (women, transgender or gender expansive people, LGBIA people, disabled people, low-income people, immigrants, non-Christians, etc.) and those with less decision-making power and influence within an organization.
-It's also important to remember that white people, non-trans men, straight people, ablebodied people and others who hold agent positionalities and who name manifestations of white supremacy and advocate for relational culture are often also labeled as "not a team player" or "confrontational" and sometimes marginalized or pushed out of positions of influence.
+Those who are most targeted by white supremacy and those who have the least positional authority are often those who end up having to - and often are expected to - carry out the labor (emotional, physical, intellectual, spiritual) of interrupting these patterns that directly harm them.
+There is a greater risk of harm associated with interrupting these patterns for Black, Indigenous and People of Color (BIPOC), especially those living other targeted identities (women, transgender or gender expansive people, LGBIA+ people, disabled people, low-income people, immigrants, non-Christians, etc.) and those with less decision-making power and influence within an organization.
+It's also important to remember that white people, non-trans men, straight people, able-bodied people and others who hold agent positionalities and who name manifestations of white supremacy and advocate for relational culture are often also labeled as "not a team player" or "confrontational" and sometimes marginalized or pushed out of positions of influence.
 There is therefore a great need for people with positional authority to create environments and accountable relationships that promote interruption by all people, including those who hold agent identities and/or have hierarchical positional power.
 All of this is required to cultivate and sustain a relational culture.